Inderjeet0007/VESIT-PREP/README.md

 <strong>Introducing VESIT pre-placement exam portal !</strong>

-VESIT PREP is made using WORDPRESS in which AQPGS technique is incoporated that allows to generate question paper and matches the answers after the test , displays the result of the student.
+VESIT PREP is made using WORDPRESS in which AQPGS technique is incorporated that allows to generate question paper and matches the answers after the test , displays the result of the student.

 First the student has to sign in using his/her Google mail ID and then can take the test.
 Here this system is designed for our college (VESIT) for <strong>placement cell of Information Technology.</strong>